AVOIDING PSYCHIC SCAMS

 4. If you come to see this psychic with friends in tow, she may tell you not to discuss your reading with them.
 She may give the excuse that it's bad 'karma' or some other bogus reason.
 She really doesn't want you comparing notes because either she's giving each of you the same reading or she may try to pull the above scam on one or all of you.

-5. Notice what kinds of emotions you are feeling.
+5. Notice what kinds of emotions you're feeling.
 If your "fear button" is being pushed, that's a sign you are being conned.

 6. In the reverse, some psychic cons will promise you they can help you achieve positive outcomes, like getting your ex to come back, getting that job you want, finding your soul mate or getting out of debt.
-Again, she will charge you outlandish sums of money to perform spells, none of which will work.
+Again, she will charge you outlandish sums of money to perform spells, none of which will work, IF she even does them.

 A lot of people fall for this because they are being told what they want to hear.
 She positions herself as the person who can help you with a longstanding problem or fulfill a desire.